-Everyone talks about time management and creating routines.
+Everyone talks about time management and morning routines.

 Take a look at Pinterest.
 There are pins and blog posts about how to structure your day and manage your time.

 Most of the advice out there, while well-intentioned, is missing a larger piece of the puzzle.

 For example, my time blocking system will not necessarily work for everyone else.
 And if I try to copy the routines of a time management expert I will undoubtedly fail.
 Why?